oliverkwebb/ytmpv/README.md

 ![Showcase](./showcase.gif)

+## Why does ytmpv exist?
+This project was created in reaction to Youtube and it's parent company Google declaring war on adblock, removing my access to YouTube.
+Since I refuse to give YouTube or Google money via Ad Revenue, I created this script to provide a quick access to proxies, mainly yt-dlp.

 ## Requirements
 - `yt-dlp` (https://github.com/yt-dlp/yt-dlp)
-- `dmenu` (ytfzf support will NOT work with the case insensitve patch, as it uses -i)
+- `dmenu` (ytfzf support will NOT work with the case insensitive patch, as it uses -i)
 - `mpv`
 - `ytfzf` (for Search Result Scraping)
 - `notify-send`